Fuck-wibu/FrancoKernel-Rosy/README.md

 Code Aurora Forum

-People who have contributed to Android Linux Kernel
+People who have contributed to Android Linux Kernel, you can see in git commit histories.